Life expectancy of people living with HIV

 If you have been diagnosed with HIV, you must take care of yourself.
 Aside from the care that comes from your healthcare team, your family, and your friends, you must be the advocate for your own health.

 Your doctor will most likely place you on highly active retroviral therapy (HAART).
 HAART is a treatment plan that typically comprises three or more antiretroviral drugs combined.

 Ensure you take your antiretroviral drugs and therapy seriously.
 This is because if you take them daily, the medications can suppress the virus to undetectable levels.
 This also eliminates the risk of sexual transmission while keeping you healthy.

-Other things you can do to ensure you live a healthy live include:
+Other things you can do to ensure you live a healthy life include: